11-07-2019 | | By Christian Cawley

 Ford and BMW are not alone in looking for alternatives to current manufacturing processes for EV systems.
 However, additional R&D is likely to push up prices.
 Not what the Californian state government or European Union want to hear.

-With resource issues, additional R&D costs, and a distrust of vehicles with the range of a 1970s milk float, EV technology has a long way to go to convince the public automobile market of its validity.
+With resource issues, additional R&D costs, and distrust of vehicles with the range of a 1970s milk float, EV technology has a long way to go to convince the public automobile market of its validity.

 Policy-wise, the drive towards 100% EV vehicles is impossible to reverse.
 Without significant culture-change with regards to public transport and personal non-EV mobility, however, the coming impasse between combustion engines and non-hybrid electric vehicles could prove to be the most significant challenge in the post-industrial landscape.